Vargnaar/phishing-analysis/README.md

 - `writeups/` directory: This directory contains write-ups of smishing and phishing campaigns that I've received, along with any technical analysis I've done.
 - `contributions/` directory: Submissions from others.
-- `special thanks`: This is a list of smarty pants' that have helped with my work here.
+- `special thanks` list: This is a list of smarty pants' that have helped with my work here.
-- `tools`: Potentially a list of links to tools and resources that are used frequently, if they aren't common and end up frequently used.
+- `tools` list: Potentially a list of links to tools and resources that are used frequently, if they aren't common and end up frequently used.

 ## Contributing

-I welcome contributions to this repository if you've some interesting insight into the analysis performed herin.
-If I've missed something or you know more about a given thing, please submit a pull request.
+If you've performed analysis on similar phishing scams and would like to submit them here, please reach out.
+`comming soon`: Templates

 ## Special Thanks